Design map-based visualizations

 It is useful to explore different heat map symbology parameters to represent the degree and scale of clustering in your data, balancing the need to accurately portray the data geographically and the requirement that you protect the privacy of the subjects.
 Many health-related issues, including disease outbreaks, operate at different geographic scales.
 In some instances, there is a point source causing an outbreak, while at other times the problem involves community-level transmission.
 Understanding and using data at the appropriate scale is key to any successful health GIS analysis.

 Your city-level static map image can be added to reports that inform stakeholders and the public about the extent of childhood lead poisoning in the community.
 Heat maps are useful for showing how the data is distributed and where it is particularly concentrated.
-You can read more about heat map symbology in the help.

 Make a point cluster map